ubikampus/ubilocation/doc/import-floorplan.md

 RUN mkdir /server && curl -L -o /server/basemap.mbtiles "https://drive.google.com/uc?export=download&id=..."
 ```

-Again, if you'd prefer to use a file on your own hard drive, instead, you can use the commands
+Again, if you'd prefer to use a file on your hard drive, instead, you can modify this line as follows

 ```
 RUN mkdir /server
 COPY our-city.mbtiles /server/basemap.mbtiles
 ```

+This uses the file `our-city.mbtiles`, which should be placed in the same directory `/maptiles`.

 This concludes our tutorial.
 The next time you issue a `docker-compose up --build`, you should see your floor plan on top of an OpenStreetMap basemap.
 Congratulations, you should now have a working system!